-Provided below is a discussion of results for dust deposition during the reporting period (May 2021 - April 2022) and trends over the operational life of the Rasp Mine.
+Provided below is a discussion of results for dust deposition during the reporting period (January 2022 to December 2022) and trends over the operational life of the Rasp Mine.
 Dust deposition results are reported and reviewed internally on a monthly basis.

 Figure 5-3 and Figure 5-4 show the monthly dust deposition and total deposited lead results for the reporting period.
-There were 5 occasions where the monitoring location exceeded the depositional dust level of 4 $g/m^2/month$ limit (red figures in Table 5-5), which was the same in the previous reporting period.
-Highest readings occurred in the spring and summer months when wind speeds are higher and dust storms more frequent despite the majority of the year's rainfall occurring in those months.
-Although there has been increase rainfall in the latter part of the reporting period, these large rainfall events have often been preceded by high winds and regional dust storms.
+There were four occasions where the monitoring location exceeded the depositional dust level of 4 g/m2/month limit (red figures in Table 5-5), one less than in the previous reporting period.
+Highest readings occurred in the summer months when dust storms were more frequent a number of large storms through the region also created an increased amount of sediment through much of Broken Hill, compounding dust storms.